slidon95/Ryanair/README.md

 # Introduction

-Welcome to the Ryanair Labs Technical Challenge test automation project!
+Welcome to the Ryanair Labs Technical Challenge test automation project.
 This project use Cucumber, Selenium(Java) , and Allure to perform end-to-end testing of a web application.

 The primary objective of this project is to develop an automated test script for the Ryanair website (https://www.ryanair.com/ie/en/).
 The test script will cover the flight booking process, including initiating a search for flights, selecting the VALUE/BASIC fare option, bypassing the login process after fare selection, navigating through extras pages, selecting seats, adding 20kg bags to the booking, and ensuring the presence of a login popup before progressing to the payment stage.